 Need a Texas Melon Salmonella Lawyer?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
-If you or a loved one was diagnosed with Salmonella food poisoning after eating pre-cut melon, you should contact our lawyers immediately.
+If you or a loved one was diagnosed with Salmonella food poisoning after eating pre-cut melon bowls, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit.

-UPDATE: Melon Salmonella Outbreak Over
+2018 Melon Bowl Salmonella Outbreak

 The products were packaged in clear plastic clamshell containers, and they were distributed in the following states: Alabama, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Maryland, Michigan, Minnesota, Missouri, Nebraska, North Carolina, North Dakota, Ohio, Pennsylvania, South Dakota, Tennessee, Virginia, West Virginia, and Wisconsin.